-There were such flashing mental queries as, "Now what have we donewere some of those 'cracks' at the New Deal a 'little too harsh!
-Well (sigh) we'll see."
+queries as, Now what have we done-were some of those cracks at the New Deal a little too harsh?
+Well

 (sigh) we'll see."

-Doubt and apprehension changed to

-the emotion of pleasure.
-It wasn't a

-warning or an order to appear at a

-hearing, or even a request for some

-information of possible value to the

-C men.
-It was just a nice, friendly

-letter from the Big Boss of the G-Men.

-Hyre It is:

-Mr. William J. Paul
+Doubt and apprehension changed to the emotion of pleasure.
+It wasn't a warning or an order to appear at a hearing, or even a request for some information of possible value to the claim.
+It was just a nice, friendly letter from the Big Boss of the G-Men.
+If pe it is the william J. Paul Editor.

-Community News
+Community New